nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If a date is not specified in the command, the newly added Task will have its date set to the end of today (Today's date, 2359hrs).

+* If you add more than 2 add commands in the command box, only need the last add command is recognized.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A Task can have any number of tags (including 0)
 </div>